-Disability Services recognizes that individuals with temporarily disabling conditions that are a result of injuries, surgery or short-term medical conditions may need access to services and resources similar to individuals with permanent disabilities.
-Examples of temporary disabilities may include, but are not limited to: broken limbs, hand injuries, or short term impairments following surgery or medical treatments.
+Disability Services recognizes that individuals with temporarily disabling conditions resulting from injuries, surgery, or short-term medical conditions may need access to services and resources similar to individuals with permanent disabilities.
+Examples of temporary disabilities may include but are not limited to broken limbs, hand injuries, or short-term impairments following surgery or medical treatments.

-To receive accommodations for a temporary disability, the student will fill out the online New Student Application form and upload medical documentation that addresses the following critera:
+To receive accommodations for a temporary disability, the student will fill out the online New Student Application form and upload medical documentation that addresses the following criteria:

 - Type of disability

 It is also helpful to know any adverse side effects caused by medication and recommendations for accommodations.
 The documentation should be recent enough to identify current limitations.
 Office of Disability Services may request additional documentation to verify the need for continued services after the estimated duration of the condition has expired.